 - Don’t be too literal.
 Names that simply describe your businesses product or service are going to have a hard time getting federal trademark registration.
 The USPTO won’t register a mark that would make it difficult for other businesses to promote themselves without infringing on your mark, so a generic name like “Paintings and Sculptures” for an art gallery would likely never be granted trademark protection.
 Instead, you want to select a name that the USPTO will consider “arbitrary” or “fanciful,” such as “Kodak” for cameras or “Apple” for computers.

 - Don’t pick a name like the others.
 Names that are confusingly similar to existing trademarks, registered or unregistered, will also run afoul of the USPTO.
 Trademarks are all about making sure that consumers know who is behind a brand, so, if your name is potentially easy to confuse with another competitor in the same industry, you run the risk of the USPTO rejecting attempts to trademark it.
+And even if the USPTO does somehow accept your registration, you are still going to run the risk of running into likelihood of confusion issues as your business grows – and that is no way to build a strong, distinctive brand.

 - Don’t just congratulate yourself.
 It’s tempting to want to name your business something that tells the world how great the business is.
 However, names that are simply laudatory (e.g., “Best Computers” or “Excellent Services”) often encounter the same issues as overly literal or descriptive marks.
 Again, think distinctive, memorable, and unique.